TerrenceBerg/moon/README.md

-# 976-Tuna Custom Calendar Package
+# TerSun Calendar
+# A calendar for humans

 A standalone Laravel package for integrating a custom 13-month, 28-day calendar.
 This package overlays the normal Gregorian calendar, incorporates solunar and tide data, and includes moon phases.
 It uses NOAA data to enrich the calendar with real-world astronomical information.